-Regardless of the type of business you run, social media marketing can be highly effective when it comes to reaching out to your target market.
-Never before was it so easy to precisely target an audience without burning a hole in your wallet.
-However, the fact is, true social media marketing success only comes to those who regularly analyze their analytics.
+Regardless of the type of business you run, social media marketing can be highly effective when it comes to reaching out to your target audience.
+Never before was it so easy to precisely target a number of unique people without burning a hole in your wallet.
+However, the fact is, true social media marketing success only comes to those who regularly analyze their social media analytics.
 And learn from their own performance.

-In order to see how well you are reaching your social media marketing goals, it’s crucial to focus on the right metrics from the beginning.
+In order to see how well you are reaching your social media marketing goals, it’s crucial to focus on the right, different metrics from the beginning.
 That’s the only way you’d be able to improve your efforts and get a higher return on your investment in the long run.

 When leveraging social media marketing, two critical metrics to monitor and understand are: “Reach” vs “Impressions”.

 In the above example it can be seen that 104 individual Facebook users have seen this post.
-In other words, this many people have had the post displayed on their screen in their newsfeed.
+In other words, this many people have had the post displayed on their screen in their user’s feed.

 If you’ve used Facebook Ads in the past, you should already know how both, Reach and Impressions are displayed together, side by side.

-Every social media marketer has read into these two crucial metrics (Reach vs Impressions) at some point in time.
+Every social media marketer has read into these two crucial metrics (Reach vs Impressions) at some point in time in their analytics tools.
 But not all of them put in the effort to truly understand what they mean.
 Also, it’s easy to confuse Reach with Impressions and vice versa.
 However, these terms have their own definitions, and they differ in a major way.